Winter clothing donations at 'crisis level' for people leaving custody | CBC News

 "When prisoners were being released, they were coming to court from jails, not properly clothed," she said.

-People arrested in summer months, or at night, often aren't prepared to be released into cold weather.
+People arrested in summer or at night often aren't prepared to be released into cold weather.

 Kelly collects donations from others working at the courthouse, including lawyers and judges, to be given to people if they need it.